Medically reviewed by Drugs.com. Last updated on Dec 1, 2021.

 U.S. License No. 2125

-Asparlas is a trademark of Servier IP UK Ltd, a wholly owned, indirect subsidiary of Les Laboratoires Servier.
+Asparlas is a registered trademark of Servier IP UK Ltd, a wholly owned, indirect subsidiary of Les Laboratoires Servier.

 Servier and the Servier logo are trademarks of Les Laboratoires Servier.